These case studies of recent projects will assist students to understand how law reform is achieved and how the VLRC operates.

 Bruce Gardner PSM

 Until 2018, Mr Gardner was Senior Legal Advisor to the Victorian Director of Public Prosecutions, with 36 years’ experience in the Crown Solicitor’s Office and the Office of Public Prosecutions (OPP) as a prosecution solicitor.
 Mr Gardner held a range of policy-related positions with the OPP including Manager of Policy and Advice for 21 years, for 14 years of which he was also Manager of Appeals.
 Mr Gardner has served on numerous committees and working groups addressing criminal law reform issues.
 He was appointed as a Commissioner of the Victorian Law Reform Commission in April 2012 and in June of the same year was awarded an Australian Public Service Medal for outstanding public service to criminal law reform.
-Bruce Gardner PSM was appointed acting Chair of the Victorian Law Reform Commission in March 2019.
+He was Acting Chair of the Victorian Law Reform Commission from March to August 2019.

 Kathleen Foley SC

 Kathleen Foley SC is a barrister with a broad practice spanning public law, commercial law and common law.
 She also has a significant public interest litigation practice, representing clients in environmental, police tort and human rights cases.
 In addition to her work as a barrister, Kathleen is a writer and gender equality advocate.
 She was appointed to the Victorian Law Reform Commission in November 2020.
 Prior to commencing at the Victorian Bar, Kathleen worked as an attorney in New York and as a solicitor in the government sector in Western Australia.